-Expert Wisdom Tooth Extractions in Renton, WA
+Expert Wisdom Teeth Extractions

-Get Painfree Teeth Extractions
+Get Painfree Teeth Extractions in Renton Area

-Wisdom teeth, or those final sets of back molars, sometimes don’t have room to grow in like the rest of your teeth.
-If that’s the case, rather than causing pain, infection, or damage to surrounding teeth, the best treatment for wisdom teeth is to remove them.
-Smiles@Southcenter can handle these extractions with the right equipment, anesthesia, and experience to make the process painless and keep your mouth healthy and you comfortable.
+The team at Smiles @ Southcenter has handled thousands of wisdom teeth extractions and general tooth extractions.
+We have the right equipment, anesthesia, and experience to make the process painless and keep your mouth healthy and you comfortable.
 Please contact our office to schedule an exam and X-rays, which our dentists will use to determine if the wisdom teeth are growing in properly through your gums or need to be extracted.
 We can also assess if a permanent tooth needs extracted due to decay, infection or mouth crowding.

 Why Wisdom Teeth are Removed